Newsboys' strike of 1899: Early days

+The Journal and World's price decrease

+The World started selling newspapers for 3¢ each c.
+July 21, 1899.
+Many newsboys accepted the deal, but Moses Burris, one of the strike leaders, wanted a written agreement from the World stating that the price would be permanent.
+Since there was no agreement, Burris told the newsboys to not sell the "scab papes".
+Word got around that the Journal started selling its newspapers for 5¢ each, and many newsboys were willing to take the deal, but Burris, along with newsboys John Gallupo and Louis Kirlow, stopped them.

+The World started to give its newspapers away for free, and when six newsboys were about to take the newspapers, Burris, Gallupo, Kirlow, and around 12 other newsboys attacked them.
+A police officer came and arrested the three boys; Kirlow was sent to a Juvenile Asylum, and Burris and Gallupo were taken in by Healing New York.

+One hundred newsboys, shouting and banging sticks, marched down Nassau Street protesting the price changes.
+Some had makeshift banners reading "WE DON'T SELL SCAB PAPERS", and any scabs would be attacked by the group.
+Crowds started to watch them protest, and newspaper stands started cancelling their newspaper orders.
+The newsboys celebrated this, and said that because the newspaper companies kept lowering its prices, they were weakening and would accept any deal.

 Rally at Irving Hall

 On July 24, 1899, the newsboys held a city-wide rally at Irving Hall sponsored by state senator, Timothy D. Sullivan.
 An estimated five thousand boys from Manhattan attended the rally, along with two thousand boys from Brooklyn and several hundreds from other areas of the city.
+The newsboys planned to have a parade before the meeting began, but Chief of Police William Devery refused to issue the necessary permit.

 Many local businessmen and politicians addressed the crowd, including lawyer Leonard A. Suitkin, Frank B. Wood, and ex-Assemblyman Phil Wissig.
 When the adults had finished speaking, the union president, David Simmons, read a list of resolutions saying that the strike was to stand until the papers reduced their prices, and also calling on the newsboys to adopt non-violent methods of resistance.

 Other speeches were made by "Warhorse" Brennan, Jack Tietjen, "Bob the Indian", union leader "Kid Blink", "Crazy" Arborn, Annie Kelly, and Brooklyn union leader, "Racetrack" Higgins.
 The night ended with a song sung by "Hungry Joe" Kernan.

-A floral horseshoe was offered to Kid Blink as a reward for giving the best speech of the evening.
+A floral horseshoe was awarded to Kid Blink as a reward for giving the best speech of the evening.